ameyer95/antidote-1/aec/README.txt

 we increase the value of N and run again, repeating until all proofs fail.

 Run the following:
-`scripts/batch-exp/experiment.sh 500 bench/iris/d2_V/initcommands_iris_d2_V.txt`
+`scripts/batch-exp/experiment.sh 1000 60 bench/iris/d2_V/initcommands_iris_d2_V.txt`
-(note that the first argument is a memory limit in MB).
+(note that the first two arguments are a memory limit in MB and a time limit in seconds, respectively, for each of the commands that are run).
 It should terminate within a minute, outputting timestamps for each of the individual commands it runs.
 It then outputs a summary of the results in a tabular format, as below